spacetelescope/roman_datamodels/docs/roman_datamodels/datamodels/using_datamodels.rst

     values interactively.

-	If you are getting validation errors consult the corresponding schema in ``rad`` to se what is allowed.
+	If you are getting validation errors consult the corresponding schema in ``rad`` to see what is allowed.
 If you think the schema is wrong, or you continue to have issues, please contact the Roman team for help.

 	As a method of last resort, if you wish to turn off validation, you can do